pacoferre/AweshurShow/README.md

 # Dosconf
-Some code examples for dosconf conference
+Some code examples for dosconf 2017 conference

-Sorry, old code, written in Spanish
+Sorry, old code, some written in Spanish :(